 By law we have to keep basic information about our customers (including Contact, Identity, Financial and Transaction Data) for six years after they cease being customers for tax purposes.

-You can delete all of your data from within the account page in the dashboard and you can also ask us to delete it directly.
+You can delete all of your data from within the account page in the platform and you can also ask us to delete it directly by contacting us.
 In this case all of the data will be permanently erased, unless we are required by law to keep it.

 In some circumstances we may anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice to you.

 Under certain circumstances, you have rights under data protection laws in relation to your personal data: